A Conversation With Kim Stanley Robinson | Ministry for the Future and the Climate Crisis

 Brower Center, Berkeley, CA

 Kim Stanley Robinson talks climate, politics, and the future with Berkeley's Katherine Snyder and Daniel Aldana Cohen.
+Listen to the recording on Berkeley Talks.

 Kim Stanley Robinson is the award-winning author of 22 novels and numerous short stories exploring themes of ecological sustainability, economic and social justice, global politics, and big science.
 In recent years, Robinson has written extensively on the climate crisis in 2312New York City 2140, and 2020’s powerful Ministry for the Future.
 Barack Obama called Ministry one of his favorite books of the year while the New York Review of Books proclaimed: "One hopes that this book is read widely—that Robinson’s audience, already large, grows by an order of magnitude.
 Because the point of his books is to fire the imagination.”